Tool Reviews 8 min read

 We set out to answer a simple question: which recovery tool actually gives you the most SOL back?

-To find out, we tested every major Solana rent recovery tool available in 2026.
+To find out, we tested several major Solana rent recovery tools available in 2026.
 We evaluated them on fees, security model, user experience, speed, and transparency.
 Here’s what we found.

 What Are Empty Token Accounts and Why Do They Hold Your SOL?